danielbeeke/spark/README.md

 ## Installation

 1. Include `SparkCompiler` in your `vite.config.ts`.
-2. Create a local Spark instance by following the example in `./src/spark.ts`.
 This is where you can define prefixes and specify the SPARQL endpoint you want to use.

 ## Usage